Mohanapriyarr/time_to_tap/README.md

 6. Home Controller - It contains functionality
 7. App pages and App routes are routing-defined files
 8. main. dart - contained landing page and themes
+9. Appname: TOT(Time to Tap) - try to tap then only you can get a response like success or failure

 Developer Info
 Name: Mohana Priya